Abusir: Necropolis

+Earliest tombs on the site are from the Early Dynastic Period, First Dynasty.
+Tombs, including stairway tombs, were uncovered north of pyramid field.

-There are a total of 14 pyramids at this site, which served as the main royal necropolis during the Fifth Dynasty.
+There are a total of 4 kings' pyramids at this site, which served as the main royal necropolis during the Fifth Dynasty.
 The quality of construction of the Abusir pyramids is inferior to those of the Fourth Dynasty; perhaps signalling a decrease in royal power or a less vibrant economy.
 They are smaller than their predecessors, and are built of low quality local stone.
 All of the major pyramids at Abusir were built as step pyramids, although the largest of them—the Pyramid of Neferirkare—is believed to have originally been built as a step pyramid some seventy metres in height and then later transformed into a "true" pyramid by having its steps filled in with loose masonry.

+A map and complete list of excavated structures until the year 2019 is available in (Bárta et al. 2020).
+The map is also published online as a searchable application.